luisico/gold-standard-images/README.md

 ### ovftool

 The Open Virtualization Format Tool (ovftool) is used to convert the Packer artifact for `vmware` from VMX to OVA format, which is needed to upload to VMware servers.
-Download ovtool from https://code.vmware.com/tool/ovf/4.1.0.
+Download ovftool from https://code.vmware.com/tool/ovf/4.1.0.
 Note that you will need to be registered at my.vmware.com.
 Documentation about ovftool can be found at https://www.vmware.com/support/developer/ovf.

 ### virt-tar-out